tezos/tezos-mirror/docs/introduction/howtoget.rst

     wget -O mainnet.sh https://gitlab.com/tezos/tezos/raw/master/scripts/alphanet.sh
     chmod +x mainnet.sh

-In the following we assume you are running Babylonnet.
+In the following we assume you are running Babylonnet test network.
 You are now one step away from a working node::

     ./babylonnet.sh start